buddylasta/no-more-mediocre/notes.md

 - Use ` npm install @tanstack/react-query` used at the top level to store fetched data
 - Use react-hook-form for displaying errors and submitting form
 - yup is used for form validation
+- npm install prop-types for type safety
+- PropTypes is good if you're unwilling to learn typescript instead javascript
+- how to add element to useState array https://javascript.plainenglish.io/how-to-add-to-an-array-in-react-state-3d08ddb2e1dc
+- how to make responsie video embeds https://www.themes.dev/blog/easily-embed-responsive-youtube-video-with-tailwind-css/